 By using the hyperbaric chamber, we are able to greatly increase the partial pressure of oxygen, which then dissolves the oxygen into the plasma and other waterborne fluids of the body.
-This is extremely significant because water and gases dissolved with it, are able to cross the cells semi-permeable membrane via osmosis and diffusion.
-Since the body is approximately seventy percent water and every cell literally bathes in water, we use the hyperbaric chamber to deliver oxygen to every tissue in the body… Our bodies do the rest!
+This is extremely significant because water and gases dissolved within it, are able to cross the cells semi-permeable membrane via osmosis and diffusion.
+Since the body is approximately seventy percent water and every cell literally bathes in water, we use the chamber to deliver oxygen to every tissue in the body… Our bodies do the rest!

-- boost immune system function
+- boosts immune system function

-- decrease swelling and inflammation
+- decreases swelling and inflammation

-- promote regeneration of injured tissues
+- promotes regeneration of injured tissues

-- reduce jet lag related fatigue symptoms
+- reduces jet lag related fatigue symptoms

-- decrease ligament and tissue healing time
+- decreases ligament and tissue healing time

 - successfully treats traumatic and ischemic brain injuries